mapschool/mapschool/README.md

 The combination of latitude and longitude is usually called a coordinate, and can be represented as 'latitude, longitude', or 'longitude, latitude': historically, the former was standard, but 'longitude, latitude' has recently gained popularity because it mirrors the 'X, Y' ordering of coordinates in math's euclidean space.

+Sometimes more than just the latitude, longitude position is recorded as data: altitude can also be included, as well as time of capture and other factors.
+In the case of including altitude, it's usually stored as a third coordinate, like 'longitude, latitude, altitude.'

 ## Projection

 Projections are what we call the mathematical equations that do the trick of turning the world, which is a sphere, into some flat shape that fits on a printout or a computer screen.
 It's a messy task to do, this transformation - there's no way to smoosh the world onto a screen without distorting it in some way.
 You either lose direction, or relative size, or come out with something very weird looking.